Lime Canyon Wilderness Area

 Boundaries

 Western boundary is coincident with the boundary of Lake Mead National Recreation Area.
 The eastern boundary generally follows the base of Lime ridge, which is similar to the Red Bluff Spring Backcountry Byway Road.
-The southern boundary runs north of the Quail Spring Wash Road.
+The southern boundary runs north of Quail Spring Wash Road.
 The northern boundary runs along the base of Lime Ridge.
-There are three, long rectangular sections cut out of the wilderness area, one of which is entirely enclosed within the wilderness area.

 Access